 Music whilst running

-The use of personal stereos, iPods, phones or other music devises is not allowed under UKA rule 240 S5 – the wearing of headphones, or similar devices, (other than those medically prescribed), is not permitted in races on any single carriageway road that is not wholly closed to traffic.
+With the exception of bone conductive headphones which are allowed, the use of personal stereos, iPods, phones or other music devises is not allowed under UKA rule 240 S5 – the wearing of headphones, or similar devices, (other than those medically prescribed or bone conductive headphones), is not permitted in races on any single carriageway road that is not wholly closed to traffic.
 There are some short sections on the Fleet Half course which do have traffic coming in the opposite direction to runners and is therefore not wholly closed.
 The wearing of such equipment may prevent you from hearing instructions from marshals and other event staff as well as the hearing of sirens/horns from emergency services and other vehicles.
 By wearing such devices you are putting yourself and those around you at risk.
 Rule 240 S5 also states if the athlete wears conductive headphones, these are acceptable as these work by conducting sound through bones and do not sit or block the ears.
 The event will have no responsibility should this rule be ignored.

-Please do not risk our ability to get a future license for this event by ignoring this rule.
+Please do not risk our ability to get a future licence for this event by ignoring this rule.

 Park in the town centre car parks only.
 There is no parking available in Calthorpe Park.
-Do not park in the roads around the park.
+Do not park in the roads around the park as the roads around the park are on the race route.
 Not only does this inconvenience local residents but parked cars may also obstruct the race and your vehicle may get damaged.
 The town centre car parks are just a short walk from the race start and finish.
 Car parking charges must be paid.

 Reaching Calthorpe Park